 Update as Needed

 As your online business grows, your needs as a merchant may evolve as well.
-Periodically revisit your Order Rules to make sure that they are still attuned to your customer base and risk tolerance—and if not, update them accordingly!
-There is no limit to how often you can add, change, or delete Order Rules, so you can configure them whenever you’d like.
+Periodically revisit your Order Rules to make sure that they are still attuned to your customer base and risk tolerance—and if not, update them accordingly.
+There is no limit to how often you can add, change, or delete Order Rules, so you can configure them whenever and however you’d like.

 Automation Should Save You Time

 It almost sounds too obvious to mention, but remember, Order Rules should make your life easier, not harder!
 If you find that your current Order Rule configuration just adds to the headache of order review rather than alleviating it, then something needs to be changed.
 Don’t be afraid to experiment until you find an Order Rule setup that works for you.